Checklist for VLBI observing on the GBT

 - The station name is GBT_VLBA.

-- Make sure that the tape serial number is written on the outside
+- Make sure that the disk serial number is written on the outside

-of the case.
+of the shipping box.
 Put a note on the case that it should be sent to

 - Tell Sherry to give you the airbill numbers.